EthanTillmanAD/api-spring-notes/src/main/java/README.txt

 the container decide when to create and delete the "beans" or instance of those classes

+beans are defined by the @Component annotation, most of the annotations we will use such as @Service @Repository @RestController/@Controller,

+@Entity is not a bean and is not apart of the spring framework but is apart of the JPA and if the class we require needs to be apart of both we can use the @Entity and @Component to enable both on that class so the ioc container can manage this class as well

 What is the spring IOC Container?

+the ioc container is a core concept of the Spring framework, it's responsible for creating initializing and managing the beans one of the main purposes of this container is to preform the Dependency injections

 What does  @SpringBootApplication do?